-With her fun delivery style and vibrant images, Helen is a popular speaker for garden clubs, horticultural societies, and groups all around the Toronto area, including at the Toronto Botanical Garden.
-During the pandemic, she Zoomed to appreciative audiences across Canada.
+With her fun delivery style and vibrant images, Helen is a popular speaker – in person and online – for garden clubs, horticultural societies, and social groups all around the Greater Toronto Area, including at the Toronto Botanical Garden.
+She has also Zoomed to appreciative audiences across Canada.

-Creating and giving presentations has also been a great love over her 15+ years as a volunteer with the Toronto Master Gardeners.
-In this role, whether in person or via online media like Zoom or GoogleMeet, she has presented at libraries, clubs, organizations, businesses, and on the Master Gardener stage at Canada Blooms.
+Creating and giving presentations has also been a great love over her 17+ years as a volunteer with the Toronto Master Gardeners.
+In this role, whether at the podium or via media like Zoom or GoogleMeet, she has presented at libraries, clubs, organizations, businesses, and on the Master Gardener stage at Canada Blooms.

 Explore Helen’s Topics